 E. UCSF will use MBGP, an extension to BGP, to apply the multiple policy control knobs familiar in BGP to specify the routing policy and thereby the forwarding policy for multicast.

-F. Anycast RP will be utilized in UCSF's multicast sparse mode network to provide fault tolerance and load-sharing between Parnassus and Mission Bay campus.
+F. Auto RP will be utilized in UCSF's multicast sparse mode network to provide fault tolerance and load-sharing between Parnassus and Mission Bay campus.

 G. The Multicast Source Discovery Protocol is used to communicate the availability of multicast sources between Autonomous Systems.

 Contact Network Engineering if you have any questions.